Optical tweezers assisted coupling of nematic droplets to gold nanoparticle cluster: effect on whispering gallery modes: Acknowledgements

 \section{Acknowledgements}

 The authors thank Dr Adarsh Vasista, Dr Sunny Tiwari, Dr Rahul Chand, Ashutosh Shukla, and Sneha Boby for the fruitful discussion.
 Sumant Pandey acknowledges the CSIR-UGC for providing a fellowship.
-This work was partially funded by AOARD (grant number FA2386-23-1-4054) and the Swarnajayanti fellowship grant (DST/SJF/PSA-02/2017-18) to G.V.P.K.
+This work was partially funded by AOARD (grant number FA2386-23-1-4054) G.V.P.K.